biolink/biolink-model-workshop/03-metadata/README.md

 From the above we get additional information about each of our gene, including its genomic location.

 For the sake of representation we will make the following assumptions,
-- Each gene is a node in the graph- Each gene is a node in the graph
+- Each gene is a node in the graph
 - Each identifier can be prefixed with `ENSEMBL` to yield a compact URI
 - Genomic location information can be represented as an edge in the graph